TMJ Dentistry Specialists Washington DC

 watch: Dr. marlin Discusses TMJ Treatment

 If you suspect you are suffering from TMJ dysfunction, Dr. Gerald Marlin can help.
-Offering a range of safe and effective treatments, Dr. Marlin can customize a solution that eliminates your pain, restores alignment, corrects the bite, and produces lasting comfort.
+Offering a range of safe and effective treatments, Dr. Marlin can customize a solution that eliminates your jaw joint pain, restores alignment, corrects the bite, relieves muscle pain, teeth grinding, jaw movement, a misaligned bite, and produces lasting comfort.
 Call us at (202) 244-2101 to schedule a consultation and learn more.

 Watch: Do You Have TMJ?
 If You Regularly Experience a Sore Jaw, Neck Pain or Migraines, It Could be TMJ.